 You can also check out www.petfinder.com.
 It’s a comprehensive database of pets that are up for adoption from humane societies, SPCAs and animal rescue groups throughout North America.
-You can search for dogs by age, breed, sex and more, so this is a useful site if you have your heart set on a particular breed of dog.
+You can search for dogs by age, breed, gender and more, so this is a useful site if you have your heart set on a particular breed of dog.
 (Note that not all humane societies and SPCAs post their adoptable pets on this website.
 Nor do most municipally-run animal shelters.)

 Learn to Recognize Reputable vs. Non-Reputable Sources